VenusInterns/BlogTemplate/README.md

     git clone [link you copied earlier]

 This will pull all the dotnet.templating code and put it in a directory named "templating."
-Now change to the templating directory and switch branches to "rel/2.0.0-servicing."
+Now change to the templating directory and switch branches to "rel/2.0.0-servicing" by running:

+    git checkout rel/2.0.0-servicing

 Then run the command `setup`.
   * Note: If you get errors about not being able to run scripts, close your command window.
 Then open a powershell window as administrator and run the command `Set-ExecutionPolicy Unrestricted`.
   Close the powershell window, then open a new command prompt and go back to the templating directory and run setup again.